-Cash and investments at June 30, 2020 consisted of \$112,973,028 held in the County Treasury investment pool.
+Cash and investments at June 30, 2021 consisted of \$71,282,632 held in the County Treasury investment pool.

-Credit Risk: In accordance with Education Code Section 41001, the Measure A Bond Fund maintains substantially all of its cash in the Alameda County Treasury.
+Credit Risk: In accordance with Education Code Section 41001, substantially all of the Measure A Bond Activity cash is in the Alameda County Treasury.
 The County Treasurer of Alameda County acts as the Measure A General Obligation Bond Fiscal Agent.
 The County pools these funds with those of other districts in the County and invests the cash.
 The carrying value of the District's investment in the pool is reported in the financial statements at amounts based upon the District's pro-rata share of the fair value by the County Treasurer for the entire portfolio (in relation to the amortized cost of that portfolio).
 The balance available for withdrawal is based on the accounting records maintained by the County Treasurer, which is recorded on the amortized cost basis.
 Interest earned is deposited quarterly into participating funds.
 Any investment losses are proportionately shared by all funds in the pool.

-Because the Measure A Bond Fund's deposits are maintained in a recognized pooled investment fund under the care of a third party and the Measure A Bond Fund's share of the pooled investment fund does not consist of specific, identifiable investment securities owned by the District, no disclosure of the individual deposits and investments or related custodial credit risk classifications is required.
+Because the Measure A Bond Activity's deposits are maintained in a recognized pooled investment fund under the care of a third party and the Measure A Bond Activity's share of the pooled investment fund does not consist of specific, identifiable investment securities owned by the District, no disclosure of the individual deposits and investments or related custodial credit risk classifications is required.

 In accordance with applicable State laws, the Alameda County Treasurer may invest in derivative securities.
-However, at June 30, 2020, the Alameda County Treasurer has represented that the Treasurer's pooled investment fund contained no derivatives or other investments with similar risk profiles.
+However, at June 30, 2021, the Alameda County Treasurer has represented that the Treasurer's pooled investment fund contained no derivatives or other investments with similar risk profiles.